severalnines/docs/user-guide/dashboard.rst

 	- MySQL port on the target cluster.
 Default to 3306.
 ClusterControl assumes MySQL is running on the same port on all nodes.

 * **Admin/Root User**
 	- MySQL user on the target cluster.
-This user must able to perform GRANT statement.
+This user must be able to perform GRANT statement.
 Recommended to use MySQL 'root' user.

 * **Admin/Root Password**
 	- Password for *MySQL User*.
 The password must be the same on all nodes that you want to add into ClusterControl.